-Pursuant to Capital Markets Rules 5.94 and 5.97 issued by the Malta Financial Services Authority (MFSA), the company is hereby reporting on the extent of its adoption of "the Code of Principles of Good Corporate Governance" (the 'Code') for the year ended 31st December 2022.
+Pursuant to Capital Markets Rules 5.94 and 5.97 issued by the Malta Financial Services Authority (MFSA), the Company is hereby reporting on the extent of its adoption of "the Code of Principles of Good Corporate Governance" (the 'Code') contained in Appendix 5.1 of the Capital Markets Rules for the year ended 31st December 2024.
 The Board of Directors of Endo Finance p.l.c. (the 'Board') has reviewed its corporate governance practices and an explanation of how the Code has been applied is contained in this report.